ffgprosperus/ffg-11ty/src/index.md

-A comprehensive, 20-week entrepreneur training program that helps participants realize their potential and develop a business plan. {.col}
+A comprehensive, 20-week entrepreneur training program that helps participants realize their potential and develop a business plan.
 :::